When I think back on my school days one incident comes vividly to my mind. It was the time the ex-president of my country talked to me.

 He walked briskly for his age, his trade mark slightly longish hair flying about.
 He was smiling, accepting our salutations.
 Then the students put forward their hands in an attempt to shake hands with him and he obliged, touching their hands briefly as he walked by, very fast in his customary fashion.

-The previous day as part of our religious festival, I had applied mehandi or henna design on both my hands, from finger tips to elbows and it was turning a bright maroon the next day.
+The previous day as part of our religious festival, I had applied mehandi or henna design on both my hands and it was turning a bright maroon the next day.
 Among all the plain unadorned child-like hands, my designed hands stood out.

 He paused in his stride right beside me, and pointing to my hand he asked,